dali0023/Java-Cheat-Sheet/README.md

 }
 ```
 ## Type Casting:
-Assign a value of one primitive data type to another type.
+Convert one data type to another type.

 **Widening Casting (automatically) -** converting a smaller type to a larger type size
 ```java